-From 20 August 2018 we will be testing this system of joined up records.
-Records from patients who live in Lewisham and have used our hospital or community health services will be linked to records from six of the GP Practices in the borough.
-Information will be secure and will not be shared with people who aren't involved in the testing.
+Since 20 August 2018 we have been testing this system of joined up records.
+Records from patients who live in Lewisham and have used our hospital or community health services have been linked to records from six of the GP Practices in the borough.
+From October 2018 we are starting to pilot the use of the new system.
+Information will be secure and only people directly involved in your care will be permitted to see your record.

 Records have been successfully shared across organisations electronically for some time in Lewisham through the Connect Care system.
 This new system will build on the success of Connect Care.